South Korea 5-day itinerary: an easy to follow guide

-Truth be told, a 5-day itinerary in South Korea would only scratch the surface since the country has so much to offer.
-Its cosmopolitan cities, beautiful nature and landscapes, sea, mountains, and everything in between will make you want to spend more time in South Korea.
+Truthfully, a South Korea 5-day itinerary would only scratch the surface since the country has so much to offer.
+Its cosmopolitan cities, beautiful nature and landscapes, sea, mountains, and everything in between will make you want to spend more time there.

 However, the country is not one of the cheapest Asian destinations, thus we understand why you might want to link it to other more affordable places (or not).

-If you are unsure how to spend your 5 days in South Korea, how to get around, and everything in between, we’ve got you covered.
-We have put together 5 options for 5-days itineraries you can choose from based on your preferences.
+If you are unsure how to spend your five days in South Korea, how to get around, and everything in between, we’ve got you covered.
+We have put together five options for 5-day itineraries you can choose from based on your preferences.

 This post contains affiliate links.
 This means if you click on the link and purchase the item, I will receive an affiliate commission at no additional cost to you.
 Read more about it on our disclosure page here.